Huawei says it is readying possible Hongmeng software roll-out

 By Diego Oré

-Andrew Williamson, vice president of Huawei Technologies Co Ltd's public affairs and communications, said in an interview that the company will "presumably" trademark Hongmeng, which he said has likely been rolled out to a million devices in China.
+Andrew Williamson, vice president of Huawei Technologies Co Ltd's public affairs and communications, said in an interview that the company will "presumably" trademark Hongmeng.

 President Donald Trump's administration last month put Huawei on a blacklist that barred it from doing business with U.S. tech companies such as Alphabet Inc, whose Android OS is used in Huawei's phones.

 "Huawei is in the process of potentially launching a replacement," Williamson said in Mexico City.
 "It's not something Huawei wants.
-We're very happy of being part of the Android family, but Hongmeng is being tested, mostly in China.
-I believe it is already being rolled out over a million devices."
+We're very happy of being part of the Android family, but Hongmeng is being tested, mostly in China."

 "Presumably we'll be trying to put trademarks," he added.

-Note: (This story corrects story to remove incorrect reference to Hongmeng OS rollout on 1 million devices in paragraph 2 and 4 after official clarification from company)